Downside of ditching masks: Return of winter-like viruses, especially in kids

-ST. LOUIS (KTVI) – The masks are coming off and winter-like respiratory viruses seem to be coming out of lockdown at the same time.
+ST. LOUIS, Mo.
+(KTVI) – The masks are coming off and winter-like respiratory viruses seem to be coming out of lockdown at the same time.

 “A number of our ER visits include patients with common respiratory viruses that we only see during winter months,” said Dr. Kurt Sobush, a pulmonologist at SSM Health Cardinal Glennon Children’s Hospital in St. Louis.